AntonioJesusGarciaPalomo/Inconsistency-Detection-in-Prompts/Readme.md

 # Inconsistency Detection API

-This service detects logical inconsistencies in prompts by combining Azure OpenAI's language models with sheaf theory from computational topology.
+This service detects logical inconsistencies in text prompts using advanced language models to identify contradictions, circular logic, and other logical flaws.

 ## Overview

 The API analyzes text prompts to:

-1. Extract individual claims
+1. Extract individual claims using language model capabilities
-2. Assess pairwise logical consistency between claims
+2. Assess logical relationships and consistency between claims
-3. Build a mathematical sheaf structure to detect global inconsistencies
-4. Identify circular logic and contradictions that might not be evident in isolated claim pairs
+3. Detect circular inconsistencies and contradictory patterns
+4. Generate visualizations of claim relationships with consistency scores

 Based on the research paper: "Prospects for inconsistency detection using large language models and sheaves" by Steve Huntsman, Michael Robinson, and Ludmilla Huntsman.

+## Key Features

+- **LLM-Driven Analysis**: Uses GPT models to understand semantic relationships without relying on rigid pattern matching
+- **Comprehensive Consistency Evaluation**: Evaluates both direct and transitive inconsistencies
+- **Interactive Visualizations**: Generates color-coded graphs showing relationships and inconsistency cycles
+- **Detailed Scoring**: Provides numerical consistency scores for all claim pairs

 ## Project Structure